Rockets, Nuclear Weapons and Flag Burning

 They don't have a lot of military bases all over the world, but they're everywhere.

-And they're trying trying to take over, basically, and they're making these countries en hoc to them.
+And they're building docks, and they're building harbors and they're building freeways and rails, and they're trying to take over basically, and they're making these countries en hoc to them.

 And I don't think we've caught on to it yet.